PauloHBR1/PauloHBR1/README.md

 ## Hi there 👋
 ---------------------------------
-My name is Paulo 😀, I'm 24 years old.
-I work as a sales assistant at Oficina da Festa.
-I'm currently studying front-end development, learning HTML, CSS, JavaScript, and the basics of Git and GitHub.
-I'm also studying English to improve my skills.

 <h1>👋 Hello, My name is Paulo 😀, I'm 24 years old.
 I work as a sales assistant at Oficina da Festa.
 I'm currently studying front-end development, learning HTML, CSS, JavaScript, and the basics of Git and GitHub.
 I'm also studying English to improve my skills..</h1>